Ski Shops selling the Cold is Cool Ski & Ride Passport

 Fourth and Fifth Graders Ski Free in Michigan!

 The Michigan Snowsports Industries Association (MSIA) wants to give Michigan kids an opportunity to get out, have fun and get healthy this winter.
-This is why MSIA has established a state-wide program which provides every fourth grader in Michigan the opportunity to ski for free.
-Fourth graders can obtain a “Cold is Cool” Ski & Ride Passport that gives them up to three free lift tickets or trail passes at 20 participating ski areas, plus additional discounts on the slopes and in Michigan ski shops.
+This is why MSIA has established a state-wide program that provides every 4th and 5th grader the opportunity to ski for free.
+Students can obtain a “Cold is Cool” Ski & Ride Passport that gives them up to three free lift tickets or trail passes at 30 participating ski areas, plus additional discounts on the slopes and in Michigan ski shops.
 MSIA charges $20 for the passport (to cover printing and shipping.)

-Read more: Cold is Cool - 4th Graders Ski Free!
+Read more: Cold is Cool - 4th and 5th Graders Ski Free!